Lustenau: History

-The name Lustenau derives from a document from January 24^{th}, 887, signed by the Carolingian king Charles the Fat, with the title "Lustenauua curti regali", meaning "Royal Court of Lustenau".
+The name Lustenau derives from a document from January 24, 887, signed by the Carolingian king Charles the Fat, with the title "Lustenauua curti regali", meaning "Royal Court of Lustenau".
 In 1395 AD, the Counts of Werdenberg pledged the Zwingenstein fortress and Lustenau to the Knights of Ems, and in 1526 the pledge was converted into a final purchase.
 After the male line of the Hohenems family died out in 1759, a decade-long dispute over ownership of Lustenau developed between Maria Theresa of Austria, on the one hand, and the Hohenems heiress Maria Rebekka, on the other.
 Until 1830, Lustenau was an independent county ruled over by the Counts of Waldburg-Zeil-Lustenau-Hohenems.
-In 1806, the county lost it's Imperial immediacy and was mediatised to Bavaria.
+In 1806, the county lost its Imperial immediacy and was mediatised to Bavaria.
 After 1830, it became part of Austria.
 During the German Reich, there is no evidence of any organized resistance against National Socialism in Lustenau.
 However, a large number of cases of individual opposition are documented, which were punished with arrests, with the delivery to a concentration camp or even with the death penalty.
 After the Second World War, local embroidery industry gave Lustenau an economic boom.

 Population

 The first census took place in 1750 and resulted in 1,073 inhabitants.
 During large periods of its history, the municipality of Lustenau experienced much higher population growth than the average for Vorarlberg.
-In particular, the strong economic growth that began with the flourishing embroidery industry and the elimination of the flood problem at the end of the 19^{th} century led to a strong migration movement to Lustenau, both from other municipalities in Vorarlberg and from the rest of Austria and southern Germany.
+In particular, the strong economic growth that began with the flourishing embroidery industry and the elimination of the flood problem at the end of the 19th century led to a strong migration movement to Lustenau, both from other municipalities in Vorarlberg and from the rest of Austria and southern Germany.
 A second wave of immigration in the 1950s and 1960s was triggered by the renewed strong economic upswing after the Second World War.

 Special Characteristics

 Due to its special political position as the Royal Court, Lustenau was comparatively isolated from its surroundings for centuries.
 It was not until 1837 that foreign men were accepted as citizens.
 Because of this, a distinctive dialect has developed and been preserved in Lustenau, which is recognizably different from the other Alemannic dialects of the surrounding area.

 Another consequence of Lustenau's centuries of independence is the dominance of a few family names, like "Hämmerle", "Grabherr" and "Bösch".
 The 1998 inhabitants counted in 1806 were distributed among only 19 family names, which were still born by 60% of the population in 1950.
-It is due to this circumstance that the use of house names from the 17^{th} century until the late 20^{th} century was even more pronounced in Lustenau than in the rest of Vorarlberg.
+It is due to this circumstance that the use of house names from the 17th century until the late 20th century was even more pronounced in Lustenau than in the rest of Vorarlberg.

 The town was formerly a major center of the embroidery industry in the past and is now a centre for the new technologies industry.